Wyatt, Missouri

 Wyatt is a city in Mississippi County, Missouri, United States.
-The population was 219 at the 2020 census.
+The population was 219 at the 2020 census, down from 319 in 2010.
 It is the easternmost city west of the Mississippi River.

 History

-Wyatt was originally called Pevey Switch, and under the latter name got its start in 1881 when the railroad was extended to that point.
+Wyatt was originally called "Pevey Switch", and under the latter name got its start in 1881 when the railroad was extended to that point.
 A post office called Wyatt has been in operation since 1895.
 The present name is after William Wyatt, an early settler.